CSYE6200/circletesting/README.md

-# Assignment 2 - webapp
+# Assignment 3 - webapp - Bookstore
-Assignment 2 for the course CSYE 6225 Network Structures and Cloud Computing
+Assignment 3 for the course CSYE 6225 Network Structures and Cloud Computing

 ## Technologies/Frameworks Used